 Willow Writers’ Online Classes and Workshops

 Susan Isaak Lolis, published and award-winning writer.
-She has been a teacher of creative writing at the University of Miami, Florida Atlantic University, Loyola Marymount University, and at Georgia Military College.
+She has been a teacher of creative writing at the Muse Writers Center, University of Miami, Florida Atlantic University, Loyola Marymount University, and at Georgia Military College.
 She will bring extensive experience helping you shape your story and bringing it out into the world.

 Susan was shortlisted in the William Wisdom-William Faulkner novel contest and long-listed in the Santa Fe Writers Project Novel Competition.
+Her novel was also a semifinalist for the Eludia Award.
 One of her stories, ‘Vivien’s Sister,’ won the James Knudsen Prize for Fiction and is published in Bayou Magazine.

 Kiese Laymon, writer of Heavy and How To Kill Yourself and Others in America, said this about “Viven’s Sister,” the winning story: